 The university invests in you by contributing a significant amount of the cost of your health benefits.
 The amount you pay towards your health plan premiums depends on your plan selection, salary, employment status, and coverage level.
 Faculty, staff, and graduate students can view personal rates using Employee Self-Service > Benefits > View Benefit Plan Rates in Wolverine Access.
-Your current rates will be displayed at the top; scroll down to view next year's rates.
+Your current health plan rates will be displayed at the top of the page; scroll down to view your dental, legal services, and vision plan rates.

 Paying for Coverage

 Employees pay a portion of the monthly health benefits premium cost through automatic payroll deductions on a pre-tax basis.
 If you are paid biweekly, payroll deductions will occur on the first two paychecks each month.
 If you are paid monthly, payroll deductions will occur monthly.

 If the timing of your elections and payroll cutoffs results in a missed deduction or retroactive coverage, the amount will be taken from your next available paycheck.

 If changes to your benefits occur during the month (for example, adding coverage for a newborn child), cost adjustments are made the next month.

 You are responsible for making sure your paycheck is enough to cover your premium cost for the plan and coverage level you choose.
 You can view your appointment information, including your per pay period gross amount, on Employee Self-Service > Employment Information > View Appointment in Wolverine Access.

 "MHealthy Programs" and "MHealthy Rewards" on Your Paycheck